 Having Dynamics GP documentation on the same platform, with the same consistent look and feel as other things in their ecosystem is great news.
-Having always been on its own island in the past, the Dynamics suite of products were always off on their own on Customersource/Partnersource.
+Having always been on its own island in the past, the Dynamics suite of products was always off on its own on Customersource/Partnersource.
 With Dynamics 365, that started to change.
-Yes, product downloads and support are still on the “business applications” centric pages, that likely may change too some day.
+Yes, product downloads and support are still on the "business applications" centric pages, but that likely may change too someday.

 Where do I find it?

-It appears that it will be nested under the larger brand umbrella of Dynamics 365, based on the breadcrumb link on the top of the page.
-However, if you click on the Dynamics 365 hyperlink, there is no corresponding link back to this page yet.
+It appears that it will be nested under the larger brand umbrella of Dynamics 365, based on the breadcrumb link at the top of the page.
+However, if users click on the Dynamics 365 hyperlink, there is no corresponding link back to this page yet.

 I would expect it won't be long before all the workflow behind getting this page up and adding it to the menus will be sorted out.

 Right now, users will find What's New information for GP 2015 through GP 2018 R2, by release.
 On the left-hand side will be a navigation for other documentation items as they become available and on each article page itself, the right-hand side is a navigation within an article of the different major sections.